Bridge Financing Definition, How It Works & Examples

 Debt Bridge Financing

 The first option of financing is through debt.
 This is a high interest, short-term infusion of capital that is known as a bridge loan.
 A company that is looking to get a bridge loan would need to advance with caution.
 This is because the interest rates can be extremely high.
-Which can plunge your business into further financial struggles later on down the line.
+Which can plunge your business into further financial struggles later on.

 Equity Bridge Financing

 The next option is equity financing.
-This is useful if you don’t want to take out debt with high-interest rates.
-It works by seeking a venture capital firm that can offer bridge financing that will provide your company with capital.
+This is useful if you don’t want to take on debt with high-interest rates.
+It works by seeking a venture capital firm that can offer bridge financing that will provide your company with needed capital.

 In this case, the company could potentially offer ownership equity to the venture capital firm.
 This is in exchange for financing for an agreed-upon amount of time.
-This takes several months to a year.
+This option may last several months to a year.

 For the venture capital firm, they can find value if they believe that the company that needs financing will become successful in the future.
 This would mean the value of their stake in the company would increase.